chess-fan/thoughts/README.md

 And that moment would - short term at least - not be to the benefit of the coin (price goes South... or worse, e.g. coin gets delisted on the exchange(s)) e.g. exchanges would ask:
-* why does the original dev not do this? did he leave?
+* Why does the original dev not do this?
+Did he leave?
-* can we trust the new wallet and the new dev(s)?
+* Can we trust the new wallet, and the new dev?
 * ...

 But let's not forget... first the [current dev](https://github.com/COINFORCHESS) (aka: [Isolani159](https://bitcointalk.org/index.php?action=profile;u=745892)) needs to be contacted about his plans (why he did not update yet; his ongoing plans with ChessCoin; ...) before starting something that brings only negative thoughts, frustration into this all - this is surely not what we all need or want!